Prak11/autoencoder_classification/README.md

-# autoencoder_classification
+# Classification using features from autoencoder

-Classification using features from autoencoder
+This contains notebooks with step wise trials for cifar-10 for learning features from autoencoder and evaluating them for classification task.